-f) Data Protection
+f.)
+Data Protection

-- The solution should support SSL encryption mechanism for transferring data across network. - The data transferred across network should be encrypted using (PKI) Public Key Infrastructure. - Access to all system resources including data files, devices, processes and audit files should be provided to the intended users only. - All mobile applications should be designed and developed in a way that It ensures security of the application and data on the device. - Ensure to protect documents by assigning security parameters and criteria in order to provide more effective protection for an electronic document in order to maintain Confidentiality, Authorization, Accountability, Integrity, Authenticity and Non-repudiation.
+• The solution should support SSL encryption mechanism for transferring data across network.

+• The data transferred across network should be encrypted using (PKI) Public Key Infrastructure.

+• Access to all system resources including data files, devices, processes and audit files should be provided to the intended users only.

+• All mobile applications should be designed and developed in a way that it ensures security of the application and data on the device.

+• Ensure to protect documents by assigning security parameters and criteria in order to provide more effective protection for an electronic document in order to maintain Confidentiality, Authorization, Accountability, Integrity, Authenticity and Non-repudiation g.)
+Session Management
-g) Session Management

-- The system should limit to only one session per user or process ID. - The system should put a limit on the maximum time length of an idle sessic1, which should ensure that automatic session termination takes place after expiry of the specific time length. - Mandatory password change after predefined time period.
+• The system should limit to only one session per user or process ID.

+• The system should put a limit on the maximum time length of an idle session, which should ensure that automatic session termination takes place after expiry of the specific time length.

+• Mandatory password change after predefined time period.

-h) Data Warehouse Security
+h.)
+Data Warehouse Security

-- Users must not have access to the data warehouse prompt of the application Access to the data warehouse prompt must be restricted only to the database: administrator. - "Super user" rights for the data warehouse must only be given to the administrator and activities of these accounts must be properly logged.
+• Users must not have access to the data warehouse prompt of the application Access to the data warehouse prompt must be restricted only to the database administrator.

+• "Super user" rights for the data warehouse must only be given to the Administrator and activities of these accounts must be properly logged.

-i) Application Deployment
+k.)
+Application Deployment

-- All unused ports should be blocked at server machines. - The application server should be segregated from Internet zone through firewall or other filtering j) Information Security Governance k) Compliance to Security Standards l) Security Information and Event Management System (SIEM)
+• All unused ports should be blocked at server machines.

+• The application server should be segregated from Internet zone through firewall or other filtering

+I.) Information Security Governance

-- The employees working on the project should be made aware of his or her responsibilities with respect to Information Privacy and Information Security. - Employees working on the project shall undergo security awareness training during training.
+• The employees working on the project should be made aware of his or her responsibilities with respect to Information Privacy and Information Security.

+• Employees working on the project shall undergo security awareness training during training.